Sarthak05-code/ExtraWork/README.md

 | -------- | -------- |
 | admin    | admin123 |

-> To change the password: generate a new bcrypt hash with `password_hash('yourpassword', PASSWORD_DEFAULT)` and UPDATE the admin table.
+> To change the password: there is a quick action option for you to change your password.

 ---